Memory Boxes: Engaging Senior Memory Activities

 The Power of Scent in Memory Boxes

-Scented items are particularly powerful in triggering autobiographical memories from previous parts of our lives.
-Scents can create positive stimulation for people living with dementia, helping them recall fond memories and enhancing their mood.
+Scented items are particularly powerful tools within senior memory activities for triggering autobiographical memories from previous stages of life.
+Familiar scents can create positive stimulation for people living with dementia, helping them recall fond moments and significantly enhancing their overall mood.
+Incorporating small, safe scented items such as cinnamon sticks, dried lavender, or vanilla extract into your activity planning can elevate the sensory experience considerably.

 Ideas for Creating a Memory Box